Call Us

 Enquire

-Page clinically reviewed by Joanna Robinson (BA, BACP)(MRCPsych, MBChB), Psychotherapist based at Priory Hospital Hayes Grove in August 2022.
+Page clinically reviewed by Joanna Robinson (BA, BACP)(MRCPsych, MBChB), Psychotherapist based at Priory Hospital Hayes Grove.

 Adjustment disorder is a mental health condition that develops as a result of having to adjust to a particular source of stress, or a traumatic experience.
 While everyone reacts differently to emotionally traumatic events, if you find that you're experiencing an extreme and overwhelming reaction in relation to the event, it may be that you've developed adjustment disorder.